kressdev/RagdollTrainer/README.md

 * Added stabilizer to hips and spine.
 The stabilizer applies torque to help ragdoll balance.

-* Added "earlyTraining" bool to toggle reward type for early balance or walking.
+* Added "earlyTraining" bool to toggle reward type for balance or walking.

 * Added "WallsAgent" prefab for training with obstacles (using Ray Perception Sensor 3D).